karishmachauhan/Introduction-to-Hashtables/README.md

  ```

 # Creating a hash function
- Hash function to calculate index of buckets of size 1000
+ Hash function to calculate the index of buckets of size 1000
 ```python
     def hash(x):
       return x % 1000